MarcelloMuy/ci-ms4-hotel-website/README.md

 ![colour_scheme](readme_assets/wireframes/colour_scheme.png)

-Colours used:
+The following colors were used to design this website:

- #E9DBC9
+- #E9DBC9
- #005B4B
+- #005B4B
- #e9dbc9c9
+- #e9dbc9c9
- #BCBEA9
+- #BCBEA9
- #f8f9fa
+- #f8f9fa

 ### Typography

-I decided to use "Karla" for all pages with "Sans Serif" as the backup font.
+I decided to use Google fonts "Karla" for all pages with "Sans Serif" as the backup font.

 Google fonts link [here](https://fonts.google.com/specimen/Karla?query=karla)